Can Jira be automated? A 2026 guide to smarter workflows

 To get started, you just need to know the three main parts:

-The whole point is to save your team time, make sure processes are followed the same way every time, and keep tickets moving without someone having to manually nudge them along.
+The whole point is to save your team time, make sure processes are followed consistently, and keep tickets moving smoothly through the pipeline.

 What you can automate with Jira's built-in tools

-Jira’s native automation is a solid place to start for chipping away at those common, repetitive tasks.
-It’s great for making sure your team’s workflows stick and for cutting down on all the manual clicks that pile up during the day.
+Jira’s native automation is a solid place to start for streamlining common, repetitive tasks.
+It's great for making sure your team's workflows stick and for cutting down on the manual clicks that can pile up during the day.

 Common native Jira automations